-We all know what Wi-Fi is, but you may see the term MiFi used when researching dongles.
+We all know what Wi-Fi is, but you may see the term MiFi used when researching mobile broadband dongles.
 MiFi is a mobile Wi-Fi connection – portable Wi-Fi that can be used to power a single device.
 If you live in an area with poor broadband connections via traditional ADSL or fibre broadband connections, you can also access mobile internet with a MiFi router.
 These routers are plug-in options that let your whole home enjoy MiFi.

 Wi-Fi requires a wired broadband connection delivered through a socket on the wall, which connects to a wireless router.
 This creates a wireless network that other Wi-Fi-enabled devices can connect to.

 MiFi requires a SIM card and a MiFi router to create a wireless network that Wi-Fi enabled devices can connect to.
 Not all dongles create MiFi networks – plug-in dongles can only provide connectivity to one device at a time.

 A dongle itself is little more than a SIM holder, and it’s the SIM card that gives it connectivity.
 If you have a dongle that can create a wireless network for multiple devices, that network is known as MiFi.